 Indeed, our legal system has crafted various methods to hold executive enforcement officials accountable for the discretionary decisions that they make in "seeing that federal law is obeyed."
 First, executive enforcement decisions are subject to a limited form of judicial review.
 Federal courts may examine whether the Executive Branch has violated the Constitution by selectively targeting persons of a particular ethnicity or ideology.
 The courts can also review executive enforcement decisions that are out of step with a clear statutory mandate.
-Each of the courts can be seen to have a subject to a limited form of judicial review.
+Essential courts are subject to a limited form of judicial review.

 Executive enforcement decisions are also subject to congressional oversight.
-Congress may amend a statute to clarify the Executive Branch's duties, establishing enforcement priorities69 or prescribing the remedies that the Executive Branch is permitted to seek for various statutory violations.70 Congress may also use its appropriations power71 or hold congressional hearings to exert control over an agency's enforcement practices (as illustrated by the U.S. Attorney Scandal).72 tors" during his confirmation hearings that he would not "tolerate politics influencing decisions about prosecuting cases or hiring career attorneys").
+Congress may amend a statute to clarify the Executive Branch's duties, establishing enforcement priorities or prescribing the remedies that the Executive Branch is permitted to seek for various statutory violations.
+Congress may also use its appropriations power or hold congressional hearings to exert control over an agency's enforcement practices (as illustrated by the U.S. Attorney Scandal).

 Furthermore, the Executive Branch can itself take measures to cabin the prosecutorial discretion of individual enforcement officials.
-It can, for example, provide its employees with manuals that set forth
+It can, for example, provide its employees with manuals that set forth tors" during his confirmation hearings that he would not "tolerate politics influencing decisions about prosecuting cases or hiring career attorneys").